thegetty/inventories-and-surveys/content/part-i/chapter-4.md

 ## Arches Capabilities

 The Arches platform gives cultural heritage organizations access to powerful, modern, robust software.
+See the [Arches in Use sidebar](#sidebar) for example implementations.
 The following sections describe the platform’s capabilities in three broad categories: [data management](#data-management), [data visualization and discovery](#data-visualization-and-discovery), and [task/process management](#task-and-project-management).
 More detailed information may be found on the Arches project website (see {% cite 'GCI and WMF n.d.' %}).[^1]

 ### Data Management {#data-management}